hasgeek/events/_fifthelephant_events/2018-sagemaker-workshop-bangalore.md

     - Participants should carry own laptop.
     - Participants should be familiar with AI / ML / DL and need to be hands-on practitioners.

+sponsor:
+  blurb: |
+    Sponsor for developer evangelism, community outreach, sales and hiring.

+    Write to us for the sponsorship deck or for customized options at [info@hasgeek.com](mailto:info@hasgeek.com)
+  sponsors:
+  - title: "Sponsored By"
+    size: "l"
+    sponsors:
+    - aws

 ---